sheng-liang/rio/docs/README.md

 5. `vim main.go && change "Hi there, I am demoing Riofile" to "Hi there, I am demoing something"`
 6. Re-run `rio up`.
 It will rebuild.
 After it is done, revisit service endpoint to see if content is changed.

-If you want more complicated build arguments, rio supports the following format
+If you want more complex build arguments, rio supports the following format
 ```yaml
 services:
   demo: